apache/arrow/docs/source/format/Columnar.rst

     <FOOTER SIZE: int32>
     <magic number "ARROW1">

 In the file format, there is no requirement that dictionary keys should be defined in a ``DictionaryBatch`` before they are used in a ``RecordBatch``, as long as the keys are defined somewhere in the file.

-Dictionary Encoding
+Dictionary Messages
 -------------------

 Dictionaries are written in the stream and file formats as a sequence of record